primatejs/primate/docs/guide/configuration.md

 };
 ```

-In case you want to make adjustments to the defaults, create a
+In case you want to override the defaults, create a `primate.config.js` file
-`primate.config.js` file in your project root.
-Primate will read it and merge
+in your project root.
+Primate will read it and merge any overrides with the
-any overrides with the default configuration.
+default configuration.

 To illustrate this, if you wanted to change the default logging level to
 `Info` instead of `Warn` and the HTTP port to `6262` you would create a
-`primate.config.js` with the following changes.
+`primate.config.js` in your project root with the following overrides.

 ```js caption=custom configuration
 import {Logger} from "primate";